dhis2/dhis2-docs-implementation/content/reference_implementation/overview.md

 ## Introduction { #iri_introduction }

-An integration reference implementation is a a well-documented, working example that shows one way to solve a common integration problem.
+An integration reference implementation is a well-documented, working example that shows one way to solve a common integration problem.
 You can run it, explore how it's put together, and use it as a starting point for building your own solution.
 It is meant to be studied and adapted to your own context rather than deployed as-is.

 > **Note**
 >